KannonZenetism/the-red-archive/precedence-documentation-v2.md

 - "Quakers and Gnostics: Inward Light of Intuitive Knowing" (2015) — https://zenodo.org/records/17674633
 - "Pagan Yahwism: Archaeology of the Religions of Ancient Israel" (2015) — https://zenodo.org/records/17674301
 - "Environmental Ethics: Monism, Pluralism, and the Problem of Unity" (2015) — https://zenodo.org/records/17761444
+- "Beyond Male and Female: A Structural and Linguistic Analysis of the 'Adam' Archetype" — https://zenodo.org/records/17798843

 **Independent Metaphysical Dissertations (2018–2019):**
 - "All or Nothing: The Nature of the Absolute as Zero and Infinity" (2018) — https://zenodo.org/records/17665964